kaiserschmarrn0/takao/README.md

 These are other projects that I used as inspiration / educational purposes / etc.

 The Daouki's project, VeloxOS : https://github.com/daouki/veloxos <- Project organization and coding conventions.
+Google's Zircon project : https://github.com/fuchsia-mirror/zircon <- Mostly inspiring the rewrite branch, that will become the new
+CKA.